cloudcake/laravel-uuid/README.md

 ## Usage

 ### Primary Key UUID's
+If you want to use UUID's as your model's primary key, this is for you.

 - Add the `Larashim\Uuid\Traits\UuidPrimaryKey` trait to the eloquent model
 - Add the primary key column name if you're not using the default of `id` (Optional)